xiaoxiae/slama.dev/_posts/2021-02-19-the-cs-programming-language.md

         Console.WriteLine(b.a2.num);  // is also ok

         A a;
-        // Console.WriteLine(a.num);  // is not ok
+        Console.WriteLine(a.num);  // is NOT OK
+                                   // we haven't called the constructor

         a.num = 5;
         Console.WriteLine(a.num);  // is ok

-        // A a2 = a;  // is not ok, the entire struct has not been initialized
+        A a2 = a;  // is still NOT OK
+                   // the entire struct must be initialized

         a.num2 = 5;

-        A a2 = a;  // is now ok
+        A a3 = a;  // is ok
     }
 }
 ```